-At Soke Education Trust and our associated schools we are working in partnership with Cambridgeshire Police and Peterborough City Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass.
+At our school we are working in partnership with Cambridgeshire Police and Cambridgeshire County Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass.

-In order to achieve this, Cambridgeshire's Education Safeguarding Team will share police information of all domestic incidents to which Police have been called, where one of our pupils has been present, with the Designated Safeguarding Lead(s) (DSL)/Domestic Abuse (DA) Lead.
+In order to achieve this, Peterborough's Education Safeguarding Team will share police information of all domestic incidents to which Police have been called, where one of our pupils has been present, with the Designated Safeguarding Lead(s) (DSL)/Domestic Abuse (DA) Lead.
+All such notifications will be shared by the PCC Education Navigator if the appropriate consent has been obtained.

 On receipt of any information, the DSL/DA Lead will decide on the appropriate support the child may require.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
-All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools, Colleges and Early Years settings'.
+All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools, Colleges and Early Years setting's 2021'.

-3.8.8 Children at risk of 'Honour- Based' Abuse including Female Genital Mutilation
+3.8.8 Children at risk of 'Honour-Based' Abuse including Female Genital Mutilation

-So called 'honour-based' abuse (HBA) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
+So-called 'honour-based' abuse (HBA) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
 The school takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBA through training.
 Staff are required to treat all forms of HBA as abuse and follow the procedures outlined in this policy.